 Researchers from the study observed the tumor genes and their patterns in a group of 156 patients possessing the greatest genetic signal for immune cells in the tumor.

 The researchers discovered that smokers had a four and a half times decreased likelihood to survive from cancer than non-smokers.
 Although the number of immune cells within the tumor was equal in both smokers and non-smokers, the immune cells were less functional in smokers than in non-smokers.

 Julia Newton-Bishop, Professor of Dermatology at the University of Leeds and lead author of the study stated: “It has been reported that smoking can have an effect on immunity and can have direct effects on cancer cells.”

 Despite the presence of immune cells within the tumors, they didn’t provide any added survival benefit to tackle and fight the tumor.
 This led the researchers to believe smoking to have a role in the dysfunctional nature of the immune cells.

-Although the scientists strongly believe smoking to be the major causative reason behind the non-functioning immune cells, there is no data to prove this.
-Simple statistical correlation between smoking and decreased immunity can point towards the possible role of smoking in decreased survival rate, however, it cannot provide definite proof regarding the pathophysiology of smoking and reduced immunity.
+Although scientists strongly believe smoking to be the major causative reason behind the non-functioning immune cells, there is no data to prove this.
+A simple statistical correlation between smoking and decreased immunity can point towards the possible role of smoking in decreased survival rate, however, it cannot provide definite proof regarding the pathophysiology of smoking and reduced immunity.